Unifi Arena: History

-Rebranded as Axiata Arena
+Naming rights deals

-On 16 January 2017 Putra Stadium has been rebranded as Axiata Arena in an effort towards building a sporting nation.
+On 16 January 2017, Putra Stadium has been rebranded as Axiata Arena in an effort towards building a sporting nation.
 This is Malaysia's first corporate name stadium in partnership between Axiata Group Berhad and Perbadanan Stadium Malaysia (PSM).
 Axiata Arena will be the landmark for the redevelopment of Bukit Jalil Sports Complex which will be known as KL Sports City (KLSC).

-During the COVID-19 vaccination period in Malaysia, Axiata Arena was used as a large-scale vaccination center in Klang Valley to vaccinate the residents of Kuala Lumpur and Selangor area.
+Beginning 6 March 2026, the stadium is known as "Unifi Arena" following naming rights partnership with Telekom Malaysia Berhad.